Rampes Avant-Garde - Quebec - Montréal - Toronto Toll Free: 1 844 529-8871

 Does spontaneous breakage mean the glass was defective?

-Does Heat Soak Testing eliminate all risk?
+Does Heat Soak Testing prevent all spontaneous breakage?

-Are glass railings safe?
+Are glass guardrails safe?

 Technical and Scientific References